sensu/sensu-docs-legacy/source/docs/0.20/configuration.md

    {}
    ~~~

-   When Sensu is started, it will begin to collect configuration from environment
+   When Sensu is started, it will begin to collect configuration from
-   variables, a configuration file, and one ore more configuration directories.
+   environment variables, a configuration file, and one ore more configuration
+   directories, which configuration parameters will be used to build up this
+   configuration Hash.

 2. For the purposes of this example, let's assume that the first configuration
-   that encounters is a configuration file, located at `/etc/sensu/config.json`
+   snippet that Sensu encounters is a configuration file, located at
-   with the following contents:
+   `/etc/sensu/config.json` with the following contents:

-   #### New configuration file (on disk at `/etc/snesu/config.json`)
+   #### New configuration file (on disk at `/etc/sensu/config.json`)

    ~~~json
    {